-- No GRE exam score is required for entry into our master's program.
+- We do not require GRE exam score for entry into our master's program.

 - Students are encouraged to embrace "wholeness", healthy living, social connections, spiritual exploration, and exercise regularly at our state-of-the-art health wellness facility.
-All students have full access as part of their student experience.

 - Loma Linda University accepts students from many backgrounds and religious affiliations and offers a rich diversity within our student body.